OuterHavenLLC/App/README.md

 * Standardized the Block buttons and revamped the processor view—now located in WebUI->Block().
 * Platform Statistics are now augmented with charts for Month and Year totals.
 * The client may now purge designated blocks of render code the the PlainText() object, which is now more broadly deployed across the client logic.
+* Integrated the Extensions Re:Search index into the main Control Panel.

 ### 2FA
 * A revamped Sign In experience now makes 2FA the default security nmeasure, with Passwords now becoming an optional second step.